eProsima/DDS-Record-Replay/docs/rst/tutorials/dynamic_types.rst

 Ensure that |eddsrecord| is installed together with *eProsima* dependencies, i.e. *Fast DDS*, *Fast CDR* and *DDS Pipe*.

-If |eddsrecord| was installed using the `recommended installation <https://dds-recorder.readthedocs.io/en/latest/rst/installation/docker.html>`_ the environment is source by default, otherwise, just remember to source it in every terminal in this tutorial:
+If |eddsrecord| was installed using the `recommended installation <https://dds-recorder.readthedocs.io/en/latest/rst/installation/docker.html>`_ the environment is sourced by default, otherwise, just remember to source it in every terminal in this tutorial:

 .. code-block:: bash